rsignell-usgs/docker-template/README.md

 # docker-template
 ### template for running ERDDAP, THREDDS, NGINX docker containers

-1. Setup a ubuntu machine with plenty of RAM.
+1. Setup a ubuntu or centos machine with plenty of RAM.
 I used digitalocean to create a droplet with Ubuntu 16.04, 16GB RAM, 160GB disk.
 This instance is $160/month, but I'm only going to use it for two days before destroying it, so about $11)

 2. Set up your endpoint name.
 I used "do.maltlab.com" because I own the maltlab.com domain.
 I set up the custom nameservers for maltlab.com following the instructions on https://cloud.digitalocean.com/networking.
 Let's say your endpoint is "mythredds.com".